 Please note: ASA does not print and distribute presentation materials for workshops, symposia or other sessions.

 ASA will use your professional information (name, degree(s), title and organization) in the conference program book.
-Double check to be sure that your info is complete and up-to-date to ensure you are accurately listed in the conference program book and so that we can contact you with important information about the conference.
-The deadline to make changes to your information is January 20, 2017.
+Double check to be sure that your info is complete and current to ensure you are accurately listed in the conference program book and so that we can contact you with important information about the conference.
+The deadline to make changes to your information is January 20, 2020.

 Attendees will be able to view your bio/CV and picture before the conference via our online event search.

-Please refer to the email we sent directly to you or use Event Search to review your presentation schedule.
+Please refer to the email we sent directly to you or go to your account profile under Speaker Info and Sessions tab to review your presentation schedule.
+Make sure you are logged in first.
 If you have any conflicts, be sure to contact us immediately.
 While we may not be able to meet specific time requests we will make every effort to schedule sessions during times that are convenient for you.
 Each presenter has the responsibility to inform our conference staff of any scheduling restrictions that you may have.

 Workshops and Symposia